WPS/egon.io/architecture.md

 bpmn-js is built on top of diagram-js and bpmn-moddle. bpmn-js ties both together and provides the *palette* and the *context pad*.

 The *canvas* contains graphical *elements* of different *types* (*shape*, *label*, *connection*, possibly more).
 Thereby it ties both the BPMN elements and the graphical elements together.
-The graphical elements can contains *business objects* that carry the information that is specific to the modeling language.
+The graphical elements can contain *business objects* that carry the information that is specific to the modeling language.
 Business object have types too – e.g., `bpmn:ExclusiveGateway` (for the BPMN modeling language ) or `domainStory:workObject` (for the Domain Storytelling modeling language).
 Domain Storytelling's element types for business objects are defined in`elementTypes.ts`.

 Element positions on the canvas work as shown in this diagram: